hollowaykeanho/Upscaler/README.md

 ## Why It Matters
 For these reasons:

-1. **low-cost image/video AI upscaling software** - without cost a bomb at the financial side just to use an AI solution.
+1. **Low-cost image/video AI upscaling software** - run locally in your laptop with an AI solution.
 2. **I urgently need a video upscaling technologies to work locally** - for both image and video without any GUI overheads.
 3. **Programmable** - when you upscale an album or a video, the AI program has